spritlesoftware/our-website/content/english/products/voicebot.md

   image : "images/voicebot/2.png"
   contents : ""
   bulletpoints:
-    - "Voice-bots have started to take over the industry by storm and we Health engineers are going to help you make this process even smoother."
+    - "Voice-bots have started to take over the industry by storm and we Spritle are going to help you make this process even smoother."
     - "Customize the Voice Bot according to your Hospital needs.
 Do not worry about the flow, we take care of them for you."
     - "We aim to ensure that you get the best service and we hope that we could play a small yet vital role in Hospital automation."